Former UCLA men’s basketball player Jalen Hill dead at 22

-Former UCLA men’s basketball player Jalen Hill has died at 22.
-The news was confirmed by his family on an Instagram post Tuesday.
+Former UCLA men’s basketball player Jalen Hill has died at 22, family members and the university confirmed late Tuesday.

-Details surrounding the cause of death are limited, but his family confirms to the Los Angeles Times that Hill had gone missing in Costa Rica right before his death.
+Details surrounding the cause of Hill’s death are limited, but his family confirmed to the Los Angeles Times that Hill had gone missing in Costa Rica.

 In 2017, Hill made international headlines after becoming embroiled in a shoplifting incident while visiting Hangzhou, China on a cultural exchange trip with UCLA.
 Hill was later suspended for the incident along with his teammates LiAngelo Ball and Cody Riley.